Dartegnian/ABetterTomorrow/README.md

 Changes the title of an inactive tab into something else.
 Selects a random title based on an array and cycles through them every 5 seconds.

 ### Monika
 Monika from Doki Doki Literature Club.
-Based on the dev console script and pops up an image of Monika along with a custom script related to her.
-Only appears in the Chrom dev console.
+Based on the ```dev console script``` and pops up an image of Monika along with a custom script related to her.
+Only appears in the Chrome dev console.